 Step 3: Brainstorm Your Communications Plan

-Once your goals have been determined and your donors have been segmented, you can create a list and calendar of points of communication with each donor segment.
+Once your goals have been determined and your donors have been segmented, you can create a calendar of points of communication with each donor segment.
 Devise a list of necessary communication points, the extras that you’d like to implement, and what events you want to host.

 Step 4: Stewardship Matrix